Levy-Tal/site-availability/docs/docs/frontend/overview.md

 # Frontend Overview

-The Site Availability Monitoring frontend is a modern React application that provides an interactive world map visualization for monitoring application status across geographic locations.
+The Site Availability frontend is a modern React application that provides an interactive world map visualization for monitoring application status across geographic locations.

 ## Technology Stack